kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 - `spec.scheduling` absent means the new upstream integration is disabled for that LWS.
 No upstream Workload or PodGroup is created.
-- `spec.scheduling: {}` defaults to Gang for LWS.
-This controller-specific default reflects that a leader-worker replica normally requires every member. `gang.minCount` defaults to `spec.leaderWorkerTemplate.size`.
+- `spec.scheduling: {}` selects replica mode and defaults to
-- `schedulingPolicy.basic: {}` explicitly requests standard pod-by-pod
-  scheduling while still allowing an upstream Workload representation for other requested WAS capabilities.
-- `schedulingPolicy.gang: {}` defaults `minCount` to the replica size.
+  `replica.schedulingPolicy.gang: {}`.
+In Phase 1, LWS lowers that composite
+  intent to one PodGroup per replica with `gang.minCount` equal to `spec.leaderWorkerTemplate.size`.
+- The controller-specific Gang default applies only when replica is the sole selected level, including `spec.scheduling.replica: {}`.
+At LWS and role levels, and at a replica node that has role children, an omitted policy defaults to Basic.
+This avoids making every ancestor an implicit gang when the user requested only topology or disruption behavior.
+- In leader/worker mode, an explicit leaf Gang defaults `minCount` to `1` for the leader and `size - 1` for workers.
+An omitted sibling leaf is synthesized as Basic so every pod is represented by exactly one leaf group.
+- Composite `gang.minGroupCount` is meaningful only when Phase 2 creates CPGs.
+  Phase 1 accepts `gang: {}` for lowering but rejects an explicit `minGroupCount` rather than interpreting a group count as a pod count.
+- In Phase 2, an omitted composite `minGroupCount` defaults to `replicas` at the LWS root and to `2` (leader and worker leaf groups) at each replica CPG.

 The validating webhook enforces:

 1. The LWS `WorkloadAwareScheduling` gate is enabled.
-2. Exactly one of `basic` and `gang` is selected after defaulting.
+2. Each policy or disruption union at an active level selects exactly one variant after defaulting.
+3. In Phase 1, exactly one scheduling level is active: top-level fields, replica-level fields, or `replica.leader` / `replica.worker` leaves.
+Phase 2 may combine levels only when both the LWS and Kubernetes CPG gates are enabled.
-3. The scheduling field cannot be added or removed after LWS creation, and the Basic/Gang variant cannot change.
+4. The scheduling hierarchy cannot be added, removed, or switched between levels after LWS creation.
+Policy variants and immutable constraints cannot change.
+Mutable generated leaf `gang.minCount` values continue to follow LWS cardinality.
-4. For the flat LWS gang implemented by this KEP, `gang.minCount == leaderWorkerTemplate.size`.
-A smaller value would admit a replica that cannot run, while a larger value can never be satisfied.
-5. A size update and an explicitly set `gang.minCount` update must agree in the final object.
-If `minCount` is omitted, it continues to follow size.
-6. Gang mode is incompatible with `startupPolicy: LeaderReady`.
+5. Phase 1 rejects explicit composite `minGroupCount`, replica `resourceClaims` combined with leader/worker leaves, and all other fields that require a runtime CPG.
+6. A flat whole-LWS gang contains `replicas * size` pods, a replica gang contains `size` pods, a leader gang contains one pod, and a worker gang contains `size - 1` pods.
+An explicitly configured leaf `minCount` must equal its complete LWS-derived membership.
+7. Phase-1 leader/worker mode and every Phase-2 multi-level configuration
+   require `size >= 2`, keeping both stable leaf templates valid for the lifetime of the Workload.
+8. A gang containing both the leader and workers is incompatible with `startupPolicy: LeaderReady`, because the workers do not exist when the leader is expected to become ready.
+A worker-only leaf gang remains valid.
-7. Alpha rejects the combination of gang or WAS topology constraints with `leaderworkerset.sigs.k8s.io/exclusive-topology` until their combined placement and failure semantics are tested.
+9. Alpha rejects the combination of gang or WAS topology constraints with `leaderworkerset.sigs.k8s.io/exclusive-topology` until their combined placement and failure semantics are tested.
-8. The selected scheduler provider supports every requested field.
+10. The selected scheduler provider supports every requested field and active level.
-9. Shared ResourceClaims have matching references in every member pod template that consumes them.
+11. Shared ResourceClaims have matching references in every member pod template that consumes them.
-10. The effective leader and worker templates have the same `priorityClassName`.
-One flat PodGroup has one group priority and cannot faithfully represent members with different priorities.
-LWS copies the common value into the Workload template; the Priority admission plugin resolves the numeric priority and, when `PodGroupPreemptionPolicy` is enabled, its preemption policy.
+12. All pods mapped to the same leaf PodGroup have the same effective `priorityClassName`.
+The default flat replica mode therefore requires the leader and workers to match; leader/worker leaf mode may use different priorities.
+LWS copies each leaf's common value into its Workload template.

 LWS is an out-of-tree controller, so its CRD API server does not automatically run the Go declarative validators generated for the embedded `v1alpha3` building blocks.
 LWS therefore leaves `workloadbuilder.BuildOptions.DisableDeclarativeValidation` set to `false` and calls `Builder.Validate(ctx, ValidationInput)` on create and update.
-The builder's policy and disruption-mode allow-lists are an additional deny-by- default compatibility boundary; they do not replace LWS-specific validation.
+For a composite-level field lowered in Phase 1, LWS first validates a temporary `WorkloadItem` with `CompositePodGroupData`, then validates and builds the lowered leaf item.
+The builder's policy and disruption-mode allow-lists are an additional deny-by-default compatibility boundary; they do not replace LWS-specific validation.

-`SubGroupPolicy` does not create additional PodGroups in this phase.
-All subgroups in one LWS replica remain members of the same PodGroup.
-Per-subgroup policies require CompositePodGroup support.
+`SubGroupPolicy` does not add a fourth scheduling level in this KEP.
+Worker subgroups remain members of the replica PodGroup in replica mode or of the worker PodGroup in role mode.
+Per-subgroup WAS policies require a separate hierarchy extension.

 ### Scheduler Providers